JacobShawC/ClimbingApp/README.md

 Along side the development of the WebApp, a [detailed report](https://docs.google.com/document/d/1uamDZQuOTYKOEaFLjbP08_cXO5DjEBn4xAHfFiU47V4/edit?usp=sharing) on the design, architecture and development of the web app was Created.

-ClimbingScores was developed using Amazon Web Services and Javascript.
+ClimbingScores was developed using Amazon Web Services, MySQL and Javascript.